Luminous solar neutrinos I: Dipole portals: Introduction

 Another possibility is to make use of astrophysical fluxes \emph{indirectly} by leveraging their ability to \emph{produce} a flux of new physics particles.
-For instance, cosmic rays interacting in the upper atmosphere can produce long-lived particles in much the same way dedicated fixed target facilities (e.g.\ NA62 \cite{Iacobuzio:2712960}, SHiP \cite{SHiP:2018xqw} etc.) can: $pp$ and/or $pA$ collisions source mesons, which promptly decay, ultimately producing a flux of light, long-lived, new physics particles e.g.\ heavy neutral leptons \cite{Arguelles:2019ziu}, light dark matter \cite{Alvey:2019zaa}, or millicharged particles \cite{Plestid:2020kdm}.
-Such an indirect production mechanism costs an extra two powers of the coupling constant, such that for a neutrino dipole-portal the flux itself scales as $d^2$ leading to an event rate that scales as $d^4$.
+For instance, cosmic rays interacting in the upper atmosphere can produce long-lived particles \cite{Arguelles:2019ziu} in much the same way that dedicated fixed target facilities (e.g.\ NA62 \cite{Iacobuzio:2712960}, SHiP \cite{SHiP:2018xqw} etc.) can.
+In both cases $pp$ and/or $pA$ collisions source mesons, which promptly decay, ultimately producing a flux of light, long-lived, new physics particles e.g.\ heavy neutral leptons \cite{Arguelles:2019ziu}, light dark matter \cite{Alvey:2019zaa}, or millicharged particles \cite{Plestid:2020kdm}.
+Such an indirect production mechanism costs an extra two powers of the coupling constant, such that for a neutrino dipole-portal the flux itself scales as $\Phi\sim d^2$ leading to an event rate that scales as $R\sim d^4$.
 These indirect fluxes are therefore expected to provide meaningful sensitivity to new physics only at moderately small couplings.

-A seemingly innocuous twist on this latter scenario is to consider detecting an indirect flux using decays inside a detector.
+A seemingly innocuous twist on this latter scenario is to consider an indirect flux of new particles that decay within a detector rather than scattering against its constituents.
 Consider a detector with a characteristic length scale $\Ldet$, and a particle with a decay length, $\Ldec$, that satisfied $\Ldec\gg \Ldet$.
-Because a long-lived particle is unlikely to decay inside a finite sized detector, $P_\text{dec}=1-\exp[-\Ldet/\Ldec]\approx \Ldet/\Ldec\sim d^2$, naively the signal rate in this scenario scales as $d^4$.
+A long-lived particle is unlikely to decay inside a finite sized detector, since the probabilitty of decay within a distance $\Ldet$ is, $P_\text{dec}=1-\exp[-\Ldet/\Ldec]$ and for $\Ldec\gg \Ldet$ this scales as $P_\text{dec} \approx \Ldet/\Ldec\sim d^2$.
+Naively, therefore, the signal rate in this scenario scales as $R\sim d^4$.